lightlace/cpp-docs.de-de/docs/standard-library/iterator-functions.md

 ### <a name="parameters"></a>Parameter

-`_It` Der Iterator in der neuen verschiebeiterator gespeichert.
+*_It* der Iterator in der neuen gespeicherten Iterator zu verschieben.

 ### <a name="remarks"></a>Hinweise